 All the respective events are dispatched to your application.
 These events can be inbound to the backend or to the client app:

-a.
+a. and b.
 To your backend via

 event_urlwebhooks, that you could assign to your Nexmo application.
 There are both Voice events and RTC events.
 Events to your Nexmo application's voice